SenaYcdl/SenaYcdl/README.md

 - 💌 How to reach me: sena.ycdl61@gmail.com

-- ⭐ Fun fact: I love coding and my favorite programming language is Java.
+- ⭐ Fun fact: I love coding and my favorite programming language is Java and JavaScript.